Introduction

 Symptoms of High Cholesterol

-High cholesterol usually does not produce noticeable symptoms in the early stages.
-It is often called a “silent condition.”
-However, long-term uncontrolled cholesterol may lead to:
+High cholesterol usually does not cause symptoms in the early stages.

 - Shortness of breath